ohkrab/archive-old-www/content/docs/configuration/resources/migration/_index.md

 ```

 - `<reference>` - is a migration reference name to use when connecting to other resources
-- `<version>` - name that will be used to identify migration in the database, if not specified is equal to the `reference`
+- `<version>` - name that will be used to identify migration in the database, can only be digits, alphanumeric characters and underscores
 - `up` / `down` - migration direction, contains SQL code to be executed

 ## Example